aphrollo/swagger-ui/README.md

 1. **Dark Mode**

-    The entire interface has been updated to support dark mode for better usability in low-light environments.
+    The entire interface has been updated to dark mode.

 2. **Model Information Display**